lilydjwg/swapview-rosetta/README.md

 * Go
 * Guile, tested with 2.0.11
 * Haskell, requires `strict` (install from `aur/haskell-strict` or `haskell-core/haskell-strict` or by `cabal install strict`)
-* Haskell2, another Haskell version which requires some external dependencies
+* Haskell2, another better Haskell version using more dependencies
 * Java, >= Java 8
 * Lua, requires lua-filesystem, works with 5.1, 5.2 and LuaJIT
 * NodeJS, requires sprintf (will be installed by `make`)